nescioquid/pokeemerald-expansion/docs/install/windows/WSL1.md

 Then, open WSL1.

+> [!TIP]
-> 💡 You can search for WSL under either "WSL" or "Ubuntu" if and as needed.
-They're functionally the same program listed under two different names.
+> _You can search for WSL under either "WSL" or "Ubuntu" if and as needed.
+They're functionally the same program listed under two different names._

 ### WSL